 Link Crew is an organization on campus built to pair our freshmen students with a peer mentor (Link Crew Leader).
 All freshmen are assigned a leader.
-Leaders are available to assist freshmen and can be contacted by emailing a.arce@bonita.k12.ca.us or sa.perez@bonita.k12.ca.us.
+Leaders are available to assist freshmen and can be contacted by emailing j.distelrath@bonita.k12.ca.us.